mslusarz/csv-nix-tools/README.md

 - csv-add-rev - adds a new column by reversing another column characterwise
 - csv-add-rpn - adds a new column from RPN expression
 - csv-add-split - adds two new columns by splitting another one using a delimiter
+- csv-add-sql - adds a new column from SQL expression
 - csv-add-substring - adds a new column by extracting a substring of another column
 - csv-avg - takes an average of numerical column(s)
 - csv-cat - concatenates multiple csv files